-Donald Hess, MD, Chief of Minimally Invasive and Weight Loss Surgery, was senior author of a paper in Surgery for Obesity and Related Diseases that was selected by the American Society for Metabolic & Bariatric Surgery as the article-read for category 1 CME credit.
+Hillary Mull, PhD, MPPAssociate Professor of Surgery Society for Metabolic & Bariatric Surgery as the article-read for category 1 CME credit.
 He also co-authored a well-received paper in The American Surgeon with Luise Pernar MD, MHPE, on creating a welcoming surgery residency training program for LGBTQ trainees.